|Category||Administration and Management|

 6. Food and Drink

-(a) In the absence of any contrary provision in employment or other agreements, the cost of meals will only be reimbursed or provided during the period that the staff member is out of town on University business.
+(a) In the absence of any contrary provision in employment or other agreements, the cost of meals will only be reimbursed or provided during the period that the staff member is away from their home location on University business.

 7. Motor Vehicles

-(a) In accordance with the University’s Travel Planning Procedures, vehicles should be rented from the University’s approved rental car suppliers, or if the appropriate vehicle is unavailable, then from mainstream rental car providers.
+(a) Vehicles should be rented from the University’s approved rental car suppliers, or if the appropriate vehicle is unavailable, then from mainstream rental car providers at the most cost effective rate.

 (b) The most economical type and size of rental car should be used, consistent with the requirements of the trip including the distance to be driven, the terrain and the number of people and type and quantity of goods being carried.

-(c) Private use of a rental car is not permitted except in exceptional circumstances, such as reasonable out-of-work-hours use when the staff member is away from home and undertaking work for the University.
-In such cases, the staff member must reimburse the University for any additional costs arising from the private use.
+(c) Private use of a rental car is not permitted except in exceptional circumstances, such as reasonable out-of-work-hours use when the staff member or other University representative is away from home and undertaking work for the University.
+In such cases, the University representative must reimburse the University for any additional costs arising from the private use.

-(e) The University will not pay for travel by private motor vehicle where travel by other means is more practical and cost-effective, such as flying or renting a vehicle.
+(d) The University will not pay for travel by private motor vehicle where travel by other means is more practical and cost-effective, such as flying or renting a vehicle.
+Where private motor vehicles are used for University business, staff members or other University representatives will be reimbursed at the lower cost of the rental equivalent (including petrol costs) or mileage.

-(h) All fines for parking and traffic offences incurred by staff members while using a rental or private vehicle on University business will be paid by the staff member.
+(g) All fines for parking and traffic offences incurred by staff members or other University representatives while using a rental or private vehicle on University business will be paid by the staff member or other University representative.
 Under no circumstances will fines or other penalties be paid by the University.

 (a) The University will only pay the costs of tipping in countries or localities where tipping is local practice and the tip is reasonable.

-(b) Tipping in New Zealand will not be paid under any circumstances.
+(b) Tipping in New Zealand will not be paid for or reimbursed under any circumstances.

-(a) The University will only pay for internet use where it is directly required for business purposes.
+(a) The University will only pay for internet or WiFi use where it is directly required for business purposes.

-(b) It is expected that staff will use the most cost effective method of communication.
+(b) It is expected that staff or other University representatives will use the most cost effective method of communication.

-(c) Except in cases of emergencies, the University will pay for one phone call of up to 5 minutes in length or up to 5 texts per day to a staff member’s family.
+(c) Except in cases of emergencies, the University will pay for one phone call of up to five minutes in length or up to five texts per day to a staff members or other University representative’s family.

-(a) Staff members may undertake private travel before, during, or at the end of travel paid for by the University, provided that there is no additional cost to the University and that the primary purpose of the travel is business related.
+(a) Staff members and other University representatives may undertake private travel before, during, or at the end of travel paid for by the University, provided that there is no additional cost to the University and that the primary purpose of the travel is business related.

-(b) All the costs associated with the private travel, including travel insurance, must be paid by the staff member.
+(b) All the costs associated with the private travel, including travel insurance, must be paid by the Staff member or other University representative.

-(a) Unless specifically provided for in other University policies, the University will not pay the travel costs of persons accompanying the staff member unless that person clearly contributes to the University business being conducted by the staff member.
+(a) Unless specifically provided for in other University policies, the University will not pay the travel costs of persons accompanying a University representative unless that person clearly contributes to the University business being conducted [by the University representative].

-(b) Accompanying travel to be paid by the University must be pre-approved by the Divisional Head.
-Divisional Heads must obtain approval from the Vice-Chancellor or the Chief Operating Officer as applicable.
+(b) Accompanying travel to be paid by the University must be pre-approved by the Divisional Head, with approval from the Vice-Chancellor or the Chief Operating Officer as applicable; or by the approver specified under clause 2(a) v-vii for senior University representatives.

 (a) Stopovers shall normally only be paid by the University if they have a clear business purpose or are required to make an onward travel connection that is part of the University travel.

 (b) Stopovers to be paid by the University, other than those required to make an onward travel connection, must be pre-approved by the Divisional Head.
-Stopovers relating to the travel of Divisional Heads must be approved by the Vice-Chancellor or the Chief Operating Officer as applicable.
+Stopovers relating to the travel of Divisional Heads and other senior University representatives must be approved in line with the approval structure set out in clause 2(a).

-In the event of a dispute relating to this policy arising between staff members and their Head of Department or Divisional Head, either party may refer the matter to the Vice-Chancellor for review.
+(a) In the event of a dispute relating to this policy arising between staff members and their Head of Department or Divisional Head, either party may refer the matter to the Director of Human Resources for review.

 Related Policies, Procedures and Forms